 So, geek-fest over, we swung north for the short hike back to the car.
 It was at this point, of course, that the milky overcast finally cleared to give us a blue sky look at Berry Rock for the last 10 minutes of our hike.
 Oh, the irony!

 Overall, a very pleasant hike (5.5 miles; 300 feet of elevation gain; add two miles round-trip for the walk to the dam site) despite it being a less than optimal weather day.
 We saw deer, a hawk, turkeys, a kinglet, and several other small birds which refused to stay still long enough for identification.
-Certainly worth a return visit (as a hike or bike ride) for wildflowers in a two-three weeks or swimming later in the summer.
+Certainly worth a return visit (as a hike or bike ride) for wildflowers in two-three weeks or for swimming later in the summer.
 So kudos to the USACE for turning a bad dam into a good park.
 The USACE brochure is not clear on this, but some newspaper accounts [accessed after the hike] of this new park indicate that you’re not supposed to go wandering around the old dam site.
 So our bad if we broke some rule we didn’t know about.
 But it would be nice if the USACE could figure a way to clearly, safely, and legally allow folks to get a look at this unique piece of Oregon’s dam history.
 It’s the least they could do for the 100 million or so taxpayer dollars poured into this non-dam.